AmadeusITGroup/cloud-cost-allocation/README.md

         * This cost allocation cycle *C* -> *M* -> *C* can be broken by specifying a precedence list *C,M*.
 In this case, *C* is allocated no cost from *M*
     * As another example, see `test5`
     * The cost allocation could manage cycles in a more sophisticated way in the future
+10. As a general rule, the names of all model objects (products, services, instances, tags, ...) are normalized to lower case, in order avoid low-high case mistakes

 ## Bittersweet ways for a service to allocate its cost

 The standard way for a service to allocate cost to its consumers is to provide dynamic cost allocation data containing cost allocation keys
-Three alternatives exist to this:
+Three alternatives exist to this, and they should be used carefully:
 1. Use specific configurable *consumer service and product tags*
     * While providing an easy way to dynamically allocate costs, it does not offer any means to track usage and thus provides no hint to consumers on what drives their costs (black box)
     * See section *Consumer service and product tags* for details